Jim Burke (author)

-James "Jim" Robert Burke (born November 29, 1961 in Sacramento, California) is an American author who resides in San Francisco, California.
-He teaches English at Burlingame High School.
+James "Jim" Robert Burke (born November 29, 1961, in Sacramento, California) is an American author who resides in San Francisco, California.
+He taught English at Burlingame High School until 2019, at which point he began teaching at Middle College High School on the College of San Mateo campus.
+He retired in June 2022.

 Writings

-Burke has written over a dozen books on the art of teaching, including The Teacher's Daybook, Tools for Thought, Reading Reminders, and Illuminating Texts, all published by Heinemann, as well as The Reader's Handbook, published by Great Source.
+Burke has written over thirty books on the art of teaching, including The Teacher's Daybook, Tools for Thought, Reading Reminders, and Illuminating Texts, all published by Heinemann, as well as The Reader's Handbook, published by Great Source.

 Award

 Burke is the recipient of National Council of Teachers of English's 2000 Exemplary English Leadership Award.

 Affiliations

 Burke was inducted into the California Reading Association's Hall of Fame, and he currently serves on the Adolescence and Young Adulthood/English Language Arts Standards Committee of the National Board for Professional Teaching Standards.